ZacharyTStone/svelte-portfolio-site/README.md

 ## Description

 A modern, responsive portfolio website built with Svelte and SvelteKit.
-This project showcases my professional experience, projects, skills, and resume in both English and Japanese.
+This project showcases my professional experience, projects, and skills in both English and Japanese.

 The site was built using a template as a foundation, which has been significantly customized and extended to meet my personal branding and functional requirements.